-Orders the generic server specified by ServerRef to exit with the specified Reason, default 'normal', and waits for it to terminate.
+Orders a generic server to exit with the specified Reason and waits for it to terminate.
 The gen\server process calls Module:terminate/2 before exiting.

 The function returns ok if the server terminates with the expected reason.
 Any other reason than normal, shutdown, or {shutdown, Term} causes an error report to be issued using logger(3).
 An exit signal with the same reason is sent to linked processes and ports.
+The default Reason is normal.

-Timeout is an integer that specifies how many milliseconds to wait for the server to terminate, or the atom infinity to wait indefinitely, which is the default.
-If the server has not terminated within the specified time, the call exits the calling process with reason timeout.
+Timeout is an integer greater than zero that specifies how many milliseconds to wait for the server to terminate, or the atom infinity to wait indefinitely.
+Defaults to infinity.
+If the server has not terminated within the specified time, a timeout exception is raised.